hth003/Morseco-IoT/README.md

 In a nutshell, this is a Morse code communication system which automatically translate morse code between an Arduino station and Telegram chat bot.

 ## Motivation
+* To create a project that is fun to do, which rekindle my interest for embedded programing
+* To explore the potential of Intenet of Things
+* To satisfy my interest for old school stuffs
+* To learn Morse code, which might help for future survival in case of apocolyse
+* To spend time doing something useful during this free buffer time between finishing grad school and the real world

 ## Functionality
+* Greet you with a fun Star War song and LED flashing in red and blue, symbolic color of the Jedi and the Sith.
+* Even if you don't like Morse code, it is a great real-time internet-updated clock, where the time is showed on the LCD display.
+* Three button interface (dot, dash, space) to input the Morse code of your choice, where the imput Morse code is displayed on LCD for visual aid.
+* Input Morse code is translated to human language, then is sent to the designate Telegram Bot
+* Any response is then sent to the Morse code station, translated back to Morse code, which create light and sound pattern on the LED and the buzzer.

 ## Components and Supplies